 In DAWs, these filters typically come with a variety of slopes, or rates of attenuation below the cutoff frequency, typically quantified in decibels per octave (note: an octave is a relative doubling or halving of the frequency).
 A 6dB per octave high-pass filter set to 200Hz would result in 6dB of relative attenuation at 100Hz and 12dB at 50Hz.
 This would continue into very low frequencies, attenuating the signal to an indiscernible level.
 Unlike some effects, high and low-pass filters tend to work predictably and consistently across mixing consoles, DAWs, and plugins given that the cutoff frequency and slope are the same.

-For all recorded vocals, use a high-pass filter set to 90Hz, and select the steepest slope available, up to 64 decibels per octave (dB/Oct).
+For recorded vocals, use a high-pass filter set to 90Hz, and select the steepest slope available, up to 48 decibels per octave (dB/Oct).
 This helps to substantially reduce wind noise, vocal pops and “plosives”, yet doesn’t interfere with the tone of the human voice.
-Even if you can’t hear it, low-frequency content may exist in the recording and become apparent to a listener with a larger playback system.
-The only exception to this rule applies to voices with extreme low-frequency energy, like a voiceover artist with a deep voice or bass or baritone singer, in which case you may the filter to 60Hz.
+Even if you can’t hear it, low-frequency content may exist in the recording and become apparent to a listener with on a different playback system.
+The only exception to this rule applies to voices with extreme low-frequency energy, like a voiceover artist with a deep voice or bass or baritone singer, in which case you can the filter to 60Hz.

 Unlike high-pass filters, low-pass filters offer little benefit for much other than music mixing and creative applications.
 Vocal recordings and most instruments contain defining characteristics at high frequencies, and sound better with these frequencies either boosted or left alone.
 Consonants and breaths contain a large degree of high-frequency information, and spoken words, singing, and dialogue lose clarity when high-frequencies are removed.
 High-frequencies also provide a very subtle, pristine quality that makes a recording sound more polished and professional.
-Removing high-frequencies often results in an inferior sound for vocals, so we recommend avoiding the use of low-pass filters unless you’re skilled with EQ or plan to use it for a creative effect.
-For example, telephone or walkie-talkie “low-fi” effects are usually created using aggressive low-pass filtering in combination with mild distortion.
+Removing high-frequencies sounds poorly on vocals, so we recommend avoiding the use of low-pass filters unless you’re skilled with EQ or plan to use it for creative effect.
+Telephone or walkie-talkie “lo-fi” effects are usually created using aggressive low-pass filtering in combination with mild distortion.

 Both high and low-pass filters are common equalization tools found in mixing consoles and DAWs, but high-pass filters are far more practical for music and voice recording applications.
-High-pass filters remove low-frequency noise that may go unheard by the person recording but that may be distracting to anyone listening in their car stereo or large speaker system.
-As a rule of thumb, use a high-pass filter set to 90Hz, and select the steepest slope available, up to 64 decibels per octave (dB/Oct) for vocal recordings.
+High-pass filters remove low-frequency noise that may go unheard by the person recording but that may be distracting to anyone listening in their car stereo or with a subwoofer.
+As a rule of thumb, use a high-pass filter set to 90Hz, and select the steepest slope available, up to 48 decibels per octave (dB/Oct) for vocal recordings.
 This helps to substantially reduce wind noise, vocal pops and plosives, yet doesn’t interfere with the tone of the human voice

 We hope this helps improve your recordings using these simple, yet highly effective tools.
 If you’ve recently tried EQing with high and low-pass filters, share your thoughts in the comments below.